michaeldito/Google-Cloud-Payroll-API/README.md

 Two scripts are provided for each component, one will use Google SQL, the other will use Google Cloud Spanner.

-## Setup
-In order to use Pub/Sub, a service account key with Pub/Sub access should be set up.

 ## Google Cloud SQL
 If you opt for Cloud SQL as your database, you must install the cloud sql proxy. https://cloud.google.com/sql/docs/mysql/sql-proxy